 Many areas of Belcarra are serviced by an open drainage system of ditches that convey stormwater to local creeks and streams.
 The drainage system allows stormwater to infiltrate the ground, thus slowing the flow of stormwater.
-Belcarra's open drainage system is an asset as it provides habitat for a variety of aquatic life and serves to filter contaminates out of stormwater runoff.

-1. Adopt an Integrated Stormwater Management Plan to guide growth, development, and construction of drainage infrastructure in the municipality, including ditches.
+Belcarra's open drainage system is an asset as it provides habitat for a variety of aquatic life and serves to filter contaminants out of stormwater runoff.
+It is a policy of Council to adopt an 'Integrated Stormwater Management Plan' to guide growth, development, and construction of drainage infrastructure in the municipality, including ditches.